 Les Millions d’Arlequin had a great deal of influence, I think, on ballet history, becoming the model for comedy narrative.

 In 1950 Balanchine arranged some of Drigo’s music from the original ballet as a pas de deux for Maria Tallchief and André Eglevsky, and in 1965 he staged the entire score to his new choreography for New York City Ballet, beginning with 32 children (recalling his own youthful experience in Petipa’s version where they were to represent larks).
 He did not recall the exact steps from Petipa, but tried to to emulate the quality.

 A fascinating program comparing Petipa’s style with Balanchine’s setting of the same score by Drigo can be seen online.
-Held at the Guggenheim Museum as part of their Work and Progress series, the speaker was Doug Fullerton of Pacific Northwest Ballet, and the dancers were from both that company and New York City Ballet.
+Held at the Guggenheim Museum as part of their Works and Process series, the speaker was Doug Fullerton of Pacific Northwest Ballet, and the dancers were from both that company and New York City Ballet.
 It is well worth watching.
 Music was played by pianist Cameron Grant of New York City Ballet, and the lecturer gave an interesting history of Italian commedia della’arte.

 * * *